BuzzFeed: Reputation as a news site

 In October 2014, a Pew Research Center survey found that in the United States, BuzzFeed was viewed as an unreliable source by the majority of people, regardless of political affiliation.
 Adweek noted that most respondents had not heard of BuzzFeed, and many users do not consider BuzzFeed a news site.
 In a subsequent Pew report based on 2014 surveys, BuzzFeed was among the least trusted sources by millennials.
 A 2016 study by the Columbia Journalism Review found readers less likely to trust a story (originally published in Mother Jones) that appeared to originate on BuzzFeed than the same article on The New Yorker website.
 In a 2017 survey among US readers, BuzzFeed was voted the second least trustworthy source among American readers, with Occupy Democrats being lower-ranked.

-In January 2017, BuzzFeed again faced heavy criticism from several mainstream media outlets, along with then-President elect Donald Trump, for publishing 35 pages of unverified memos in full, known as the Steele dossier.
-In a highly publicized press conference following the publication of the memos, Trump referred to BuzzFeed as a "failing pile of garbage."
+In January 2017, BuzzFeed again faced widespread criticism from many journalists and media officials, along with then-President elect Donald Trump, for publishing 35 pages of unverified memos in full, known as the Steele dossier.
+In a highly publicized press conference following the publication of the memos, Trump referred to BuzzFeed as a "failing pile of garbage".
 Among the unverified claims in the memos was one that stated Trump's attorney Michael Cohen had met in August 2016 with Russian officials in Prague, Czech Republic, a claim that Cohen has vehemently denied.

 On January 18, 2019, Robert Mueller's office disputed a BuzzFeed report stating that Trump instructed Michael Cohen to lie to Congress.
 A spokesman for Mueller's office characterized the BuzzFeed report as "not accurate".

 Unpaid contributors

 Matthew Perpetua, BuzzFeed's director of quizzes, published a blog post in January 2019 after being laid off, revealing that many of the site's most popular quizzes were created by unpaid contributors.
-Perpetua identified one college student in Michigan in particular was "the second-highest traffic driver worldwide."
+Perpetua identified one college student in Michigan in particular as "the second-highest traffic driver worldwide."
 The student, Rachel McMahon, said that until she saw Perpetua's blog post, she never knew that her quizzes were so significant for BuzzFeed's traffic.
 The quizzes made an estimated $3.8 million for the media company.
 According to the Detroit Free Press, she had never asked BuzzFeed about getting paid and the only material goods she received from them were four $30 Amazon gift certificates, a BuzzFeed sweatshirt and T-shirt and several water bottles.